EricDriussi/host-your-own/README.md

 ---

-By default, this script attempts to establish an ssh connection with the `root` user of the provided VPS, creates a remote user called `ansible` and **blocks** further `root` connections.
+By default, this script attempts to establish an ssh connection with the `root` user of your VPS, creates a sudo user called `ansible`, **blocks** further `root` connections and performs the setup using this newly created user.

-This is done to install all services as a non-root user for obvious reasons.

-If you already have a fully-setup, password-less sudo and docker user that you would rather use, change the `username` and `create_remote_user` vars in `inventory.yml` accordingly.
+If root ssh connections are already disabled and/or you already have a fully-setup, password-less sudo and docker user that you would rather use, change the `username` and `create_remote_user` vars in `inventory.yml` accordingly.

 ## Post-install